 Handshakes not Handouts

 An example is access to electricity.
 One billion people live without electricity today, mostly in Sub-Saharan Africa and South Asia.
-This is a fundamental barrier to progress, with crippling effect: a cycle of insecure livelihoods, extreme poverty, hunger, disease, gender-based violence and conflict.
+This is a fundamental barrier to progress with a crippling effect.
+It leads to a cycle of insecure livelihoods, extreme poverty, hunger, disease, gender-based violence and conflict.
 Sustainable Development Goal 7 aims to deliver access to affordable, reliable, sustainable and modern energy for all by 2030.
-Progress is slow, and those remaining without are the most needy, vulnerable, remote and poor.
+Progress is slow, and those remaining without electricity are the most needy, vulnerable, remote and poor.

 Off-grid technologies are available but they are considered to be financially risky and therefore not viable.
-Lack of policies, planning and institutional support, inadequate regulation, lack of financing for off-grid entrepreneurs are insurmountable hurdles for those who need electricity most.
+Lack of policies, planning and institutional support together with inadequate regulation and lack of financing for off-grid entrepreneurs are insurmountable hurdles for those who need electricity most.
 PFP projects provide first time access to reliable solar electricity with a pay-as you-go model.

-We are a small, innovative, agile organisation, testing new approaches and ways of working, guided by our core values of partnership, empowerment and sustainability.
+We are a small, innovative and agile organisation testing new approaches and ways of working.
+We are guided by our core values of partnership, empowerment and sustainability.
 Reliable, clean, affordable electricity saves lives and transforms communities.
 Giving communities the ability to generate their own electricity is one of the most effective ways of triggering sustainable development.
-PFP delivers sustainable development projects, powered by a backbone of renewable energy, that enable access to healthcare, education and economic opportunity for the world’s poorest people.
+PFP delivers sustainable development projects, powered by a backbone of renewable energy, that enables access to healthcare, education and economic opportunity for the world’s poorest people.